Primitive Pythagorean Triples¶

 - Test for small numbers first, maybe

-- It’s a good idea to use print statements inside your functions to check that code is working as expected.
+.
+Make sure the code is working on these small numbers first before moving on to bigger numbers. - It’s a good idea to use print statements inside your functions to check that code is working as expected.
 For example, printing out a and b inside the while loop in your

-function will show the algorithm working step-by-step.
+mygcdfunction will show the algorithm working step-by-step.
 These statements can be commented out later using #. - Test the

-functions on their own first before generating the Primitive Pythagorean Triples.
+mygcdandis_squarefunctions on their own first before generating the Primitive Pythagorean Triples.